 1. Introduction

-Potato (Solanum tuberosum L) is the fourth most important food crop in the world after rice, wheat and maize and 5th as food and industrial crop (Khan et, al., 2017).
+Potato (Solanum tuberosum L) is the fourth most important food crop in the world after rice, wheat and maize and 5th as food and industrial crop (Khan et al., 2017).
 Its production represents half the world annual output of roots and tubers with a production of 321.69 million tons (FAOSTAT, 2009).
 China is the highest producer of potato with 72million tons while Africa produces 17million tons (FASTAT, 2009).
 In 2019, world production of potatoes was 370 million tons a substantial increase from production volume 333million tons in 2021, led by China with 27% of the total, (Shahbandeh, 2021).
-Other major producers were India, Russia, Ukraine and the United States.
-It remains an essential crop in Europe (especially northern and eastern Europe), where per capital production is still the highest in the world, but the most rapid expansion over the past few decades has occurred in Southern and Eastern Asia, (Mendel et al., 1997).
+Other major producers are India, Russia, Ukraine and the United States.
+It remains an essential crop in Europe (especially northern and eastern Europe), where per capital production is still the highest in the world, but the most rapid expansion over the past few decades has occurred in Southern and Eastern Asia (Mendel et al., 1997).

 Potatoes are rich in protein, calcium and vitamin C and have especially good amino acid balance.
 A single medium sized potato contains about half the daily adult requirement of vitamin C. other staples such as rice and wheat have none.
 When boiled, it has more protein than maize.
 Potatoes are a valuable source of nutrition in many developing countries, contributing carbohydrates, vitamins and minerals to the diet of millions.
 The potato is rarely eaten raw because raw potato starch is poorly digested by human.
 When a potato is baked its content of vitamin B6 and vitamin C decline notably, there is usually no significant change in the amount of other nutrients, (Burlington County Agricultural Center, 2016).

-In Cameroon potatoes is produced in the Savannah agro-ecological zone where growth conditions are favorable, away from the main consumption centers in cities like Yaounde, Douala, Bamenda, and Buea.
+In Cameroon potatoes are produced in the Savannah agro-ecological zone where growth conditions are favorable, away from the main consumption centers in cities like Yaounde, Douala, Bamenda, and Buea.
 The crop suffers severe post-harvest loses during transportation to the cities to its fleshly nature.
 The agro-ecological zone where potato grows well is the Western highland of Cameroon with the suitable areas being Santa, Nso, Ndu, and Dschang.

 According to UN projection, the world population will reach 8 billion mark by 2050.
 The UN expect that more than 95% of the increase will occur in developing countries where the pressure on earth, water and other natural resources are already intense.
 The potatoes produce more food on less land faster than any other major food crop and as a result, potato crops is an excellent alternative for farmers who need to feed growing population with limited areas of crop land.
 One hectare of potatoes can yield a crop with a food value of more than four hectares of grain.
 Potatoes also yield twice the protein per hectare of wheat.
 The high nutrient content, ability to adapt to marginal environment, relative ease of cultivation, cost and high productivity makes potatoes one of the principals and most important sources of food and income for under privilege citizens of developing countries around the world (CIP, 2012).